VermeilChan/MetalSlugFontReborn/Documentation/PROGRESS.md

 # Project Progress Report

-Welcome to the progress report for the MetalSlugFontReborn project.
 This document provides an overview of the latest updates, milestones, and upcoming development plans.

 ## Current Status